run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-template.md

 ## See Also

-See: [Configure Command Line Interface Templates](../../Administrator/Researcher-Setup/Configure-Command-Line-Interface-Templates.md) on how to configure templates.
+See: [Configure Command-Line Interface Templates](../../Administrator/Researcher-Setup/Configure-Command-Line-Interface-Templates.md) on how to configure templates.